-The principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff, and not in respect of their services as trustees.
-Other trustees did not receive any payments, other than expenses, from the academy trust in respect of their role as trustees.
+One or more of the trustees have been paid remuneration or has received other benefits from an employment with the academy trust.
+The principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment, and not in respect of their services as trustees.

-The value of trustees remuneration was as follows:
+The value of trustees' remuneration was as follows:

-T Gartside (principal and trustee)
+T Gartside (CEO and trustee)